 Hundreds of lawsuits and a warning from the U.S. Food and Drug Administration (FDA) have linked the anti-seizure drug Topamax to an increased risk of birth defects like cleft palate and cleft lip when taken during pregnancy.

-If you took Topamax during your pregnancy to treat seizures or migraine headaches and your child suffered birth defects, you may be able to file a Topamax lawsuit to pursue compensation for your child’s current and future medical bills and other damages.
+If you took Topamax during your pregnancy to treat seizures or migraine headaches and your child suffered birth defects, our Cincinnati Topamax lawyers could help you pursue compensation for your child’s current and future medical bills and other damages.

 FDA WARNING ABOUT TOPAMAX